djotaku/adventofcode/2015/Day_13/README.md

 Answer: 709.

 ## Part 2
+So, add yourself to the list, and give all happiness relationships that involve you a score of 0.

+What is the total change in happiness for the optimal seating arrangement that actually includes yourself?

+Answer: 668

 ## What I learned in each Language

 ### Python
 - Didn't particularly learn anything related to Python, but I did figure out how to adapt Day 9 for different values in each direction.
+- Added back in the 0s that I had to do for the Shortest Hamiltonian on Day 9
 ### Ruby

 ### Perl